 Of course, the Democrats do not care about any of that.
 They are increasingly becoming a Marxist party, so economic growth is not something that they find important, much less something that appeals to them.
 They want to take your money, not create conditions that help you earn more of it.

-Ideas like the Biden tax plan are ideas that would destroy America.
+Ideas like the Biden tax plan are ideas that will destroy America.
 They would push us farther into the fiscal hole, push businesses out of America and into nations with taxes more conducive to doing business, and wreck the lives of everyone that just wants to earn an honest living.
 That is why the Biden tax plan is a horrible plan that would destroy the American economy.

 And the thing is, the Biden tax policy that this article is about is not something that was his creation.
 For one, his mind has probably deteriorated to the point where he could never even dream of coming up with a tax policy.
 But, more importantly, the Biden tax policy mentioned is the tax policy of the Democratic Party; pretty much every member of it shares his views on taxing wealthy and middle-class Americans into poverty in order to pay for radical wealth redistribution schemes.
 So, while Biden and Kamala might be radicals and the aforementioned Biden tax policy shows that, so is the rest of their party.
 It is no longer mainstream; it is socialist-leaning.